utdesign-makerspace/Flashforge-for-Cura/README.md

 This is a preferred way as it should survive application updates.

 1. Open Cura library folder located at `C:\Users\your_username\AppData\Roaming\cura\4.4` (for 4.4.x, for later versions it will be different).
-2. Then go to Contents\Resources\resources and copy files from definitions, extruders and meshes folders from the downloaded ZIP file (or cloned repository) into the respective folders in Cura.
+2. Copy files from definitions, extruders and meshes folders from the downloaded ZIP file (or cloned repository) into the respective folders in Cura.
 You may need to create `meshes` folder first.
 3. Perform steps from post-install section below.

 #### Into application folder (if you have multiple user accounts on your PC that will need to use this printer)